Install

 For the best chance of this working, we recommend using the latest LTS of Ubuntu or Debian from your hardware manufacturer.

-Snap Store will run on either an Ubuntu/Debian ARM32 OS or ARM64 OS.
+Snap Store will only run on an Ubuntu/Debian ARM64 OS.
+Pi-Apps will not let you install Snap Store on an Ubuntu/Debian ARM32 OS.

 Install Pi-Apps